Big flavor, small footprint

 You say that Blue Ridge Bucha drinkers have saved more than half a million bottles.
 How?

 Since 2010, kombucha drinkers have been using our refillable bottles to fill up on their favorite flavors.
-As of January 2017, reusing our bottles rather than recycling or throwing them away has saved more than 675,000 bottles by September 2017.
+As of September 2018, reusing our bottles rather than recycling or throwing them away has saved 962,300 bottles (and counting).
 There are currently over 30,000 bottles in circulation in Virginia, Maryland, and Washington, D.C.
 Every time you fill up at a Blue Ridge Bucha fountain, you're choosing to drink a delicious beverage without generating any waste.

 Why is refillable so important?
 Can’t I just recycle my glass bottles?